stadium-software/validations-cheatsheet/README.md

 # Script-Based Validations

-Sometimes validations need to do things that cannot be accomplished in Javascript expressions, like a lookup in an external system for example.
-To maintain a consistent user experience with regard to validation errors, the "IsValid" flag and Error Text can also be set programatically using a *SetValue* action.
+Sometimes validations need to do things that cannot be accomplished in Javascript expressions.
+To maintain a consistent user experience, control errors can therefor also be set in scripts.

 ![](images/ScriptValidations.png)

 ## Setting The "IsValid" Flag

-In scripts the "IsValid" flag and "Error Text" property can be set for any control using *SetValue* actions.
+The "IsValid" flag and "Error Text" property can be set using *SetValue* actions.
 If an "IsValid" flag is set to "false", the text provided in the "Error Text" property is shown under the field.
-The "IsValid" flag will then remain "false" until it is set to "true" using a *SetValue* action.
+The "IsValid" flag will remain "false" until it is set to "true" using another *SetValue* action.

 The script execution does **NOT** stop when an "IsValid" flag is set to "false".
-Any data processing that should only happen when all controls are valid must be done inside of a *Decision* action
+Data processing that should only happen when all controls are valid must be done inside of a *Decision* action

 ![](images/ValidationDecision.png)